GabbyNEW/conFusion/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.

+## Background
+This repository is created as part of taking the course **Front-End JavaScript Frameworks: Angular** on [Coursera](https://www.coursera.org/learn/angular?specialization=full-stack-mobile-app-development).
+This course concentrates mainly on Javascript based front-end frameworks, and in particular the Angular framework (Currently Ver.
+6.x).
+This course will use Typescript for developing Angular application.
+Typescript features will be introduced in the context of Angular as part of the exercises.
+Introduction to the use of Angular Material and Angular Flex-Layout for responsive UI design is also covered.
+Various aspects of Angular including components, directives and services will be introduced.
+Data binding, Angular router and its use for developing single-page applications will be learned.
+The course also covers designing both template-driven forms and reactive forms.
+A quick introduction to Observables, reactive programming and RxJS in the context of Angular is included.
+Then, Angular support for client-server communication through the HTTP client and the use of REST API on the server side will be learned.

+On the completion of this repository, the learning goals are:
+- Be familiar with client-side Javascript frameworks and the Angular framework
+- Be able to implement single page applications in Angular
+- Be able to use various Angular features including directives, components and services
+- Be able to implement a functional front-end web application using Angular
+- Be able to use Angular Material and Angular Flex-Layout for designing responsive Angular applications
+- Be able to use Observables and RxJS in the context of Angular applications

+## Output
+_Work in progress_

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.